 In late September 2008, we began reducing the exposure to securities lending by recalling loans from some of the more troubled financial services companies, and have reduced our exposure from \$105.7 million at December 31, 2008 to \$31.4 million at September 30, 2009.
 At September 30, 2009, there was approximately \$0.5 million of unrealized losses related to the collateral invested.
-We expect to continue to reduce our securities lending portfolio during the remainder of 2009 and during 2010.
+Our securities lending portfolio was reduced to zero by the end of 2009.